rust-lang/std-dev-guide/src/membership.md

    - A few specific examples of cases where this person clearly communicated their ideas.
    - A few specific examples that show this person understands what are and what aren't acceptable changes.\
-     Someone who makes significant contributions but usually needs to make large adjustments to their PRs might be a wonderful external contributor, but might not yet be a good match for membership with review persmissions expecting to judge other contributions.
+     Someone who makes significant contributions but usually needs to make large adjustments to their PRs might be a wonderful external contributor, but might not yet be a good match for membership with review permissions expecting to judge other contributions.
 2. Every single team member is asked for their input.
 No team member must have any objections.
    - Objections are ideally shared with the entire team, but may also be shared privately with the team lead or the moderation team.
    - Objections ideally include examples showing behavior not in line with the expectations described under step 1